APPROACH TO TREATMENTS & HOW I WORK

-In the first acupuncture session, Christina will take an in-depth history on your general health, medical history, and lifestyle, in order to form a complete diagnostic picture of your health.
-This involves asking questions about your current symptoms, as well as such things as, your sleeping pattern, appetite, and your general well being.
-Christina will also take your pulses and look at your tongue.
+In the first acupuncture session, an in-depth history is taken on your general health, medical history, and lifestyle, in order to form a complete diagnostic picture of your health.
+This involves asking questions about your current symptoms, as well as such things as, your sleeping pattern; appetite; your general feeling of well being; taking your pulses, and looking at your tongue.
 A treatment plan is then tailored to each individual, based on their symptoms.
 The treatment plan is individual to you, and designed to restore health and wellbeing, as well as treating your symptoms.
 As the condition being treated improves, you may start to notice an increased feeling of wellbeing.

 You will also receive a preliminary treatment in the first session, following the initial consulation.
-The first session lasts approximately 1-2 hours, with follow-up treatments typically lasting up to one hour.
+The first session lasts approximately 90 minutes, with follow-up treatments typically lasting 60 minutes.

 Facial Acupuncture, is a totally natural, and holistic anti-ageing treatment that aims to improve facial complexion, and muscle tone on the face.
 When acupuncture needles are inserted into the face, this causes tiny micro-traumas in the skin's surface, resulting in the skin's self-repair process producing an increase in collagen and blood flow to the area, giving an increased glow to the complexion.

 Facial Acupuncture is an organic process that is cumulative in nature, and consequently it works more effectively in a series of sessions.
 Following the initial course of treatment, maintenance sessions can prolong the results of treatment.